 How to make paper Plant Gift Tags:

-The perfect touch for your plant gift is including a little leaf plant gift tag!
+The perfect touch for your wrapped plant pot gift is including a leaf plant gift tag!

 - Start by downloading my Plant Tags file (see below to download file) and print them either at home or at your local print shop.